-"You must think of your new business like a startup: savings are a 'runway' to transition you from the stability of a monthly salary," suggests strategist Christopher Murphy.
+"You must think of your new business like a startup: savings are a 'runway' to transition you from the stability of a monthly salary," suggests lifestyle strategist and speaker Christopher Murphy.

-While that might sound negative, Mielke argues freelancing is anything but – as long as you're organised and know how to network.
+While that might sound like a pessimistic foot to start on, Mielke thoroughly believes in the benefits freelancing brings.
 "I made a single tweet, received my first project, and haven't looked back since," he says.
 "Although people sometimes think freelancers sacrifice money for freedom, that's not necessarily the case – it can be very profitable and I've consistently made more money than when I worked as a salaried employee."

-Mielke's point about organisation is crucial.
-As Clearleft founder Andy Budd notes, a major challenge of freelancing is the uneven nature of income: "Even if you're lucky enough to immediately land a long-term contract, you'll probably work for a month before you can invoice.
+Mielke says that organisation is crucial, and many others who have dealt with freelance finance agree.
+Andy Budd, the founder of design consultancy Clearleft notes that a major challenge of freelancing is the uneven nature of income: "Even if you're lucky enough to immediately land a long-term contract, you'll probably work for a month before you can invoice.
 And many companies pay on 60- or 90-day cycles: miss a payment window and you'll have to wait until the next one."

 Even with smaller companies, you may find yourself chasing payments, hence why graphic and web designer Colm McCarthy recommends "mandating a 50-to-60 per cent deposit from new clients, with the remaining balance arriving in staged payments upon delivery of agreed work".
-Naturally, get this written into a contract.
+Naturally, you'll want to get this written into a contract.

-Murphy notes that such tracking should extend to everything: "Software.
+Murphy notes that this should cover absolutely everything: "Software.
 Pens and paper.
 Sticky notes.
 It all needs accounting for.
 When you're salaried, someone else pays for these things.
 As a freelancer, you cover it yourself.
 So log receipts and at the year's end you'll know how much ancillaries are costing.
 This can then be factored into invoices."

 Dealing with 'the man' may also be a shock to the system.
 "There's that fear of the unknown," says Mielke.
 "If you've never dealt with taxes, health insurance or forming an LLC, you can worry yourself to death and never make the move."
 He initially paid an accountant to navigate the process; on understanding about using a separate credit card to isolate expenses and setting aside money for tax and insurance, worries soon faded.